Skip to content

 boolean restored = GlossaryTerm

-.restore("gsNccqJraDZqM6WyGP3ea@FzCMyPR2LxkPFgr8eNGrq"); // (1)
+.restore(client, "gsNccqJraDZqM6WyGP3ea@FzCMyPR2LxkPFgr8eNGrq"); // (1)

 1. If an asset with the provided qualifiedName exists and is now active, the operation will return true.
 If no archived (soft-deleted) version of the asset could be found the operation will return false.
+Because this operation will restore the asset in Atlan, you must provide it an AtlanClient through which to connect to the tenant.

 Restore an asset by its qualifiedName